Bwenel/PROJECT/ansible/README.md

-Here are all of my ansibles projects.
+Here are all of my ansibles projects for my school training.

 1. tp_playbooks: How to set up a playbook
 2. tpvar: How to set up variables